First St Mary's Church, Warwick

-The First St Mary's Roman Catholic Church is a heritage-listed sandstone Roman Catholic church at 163 Palmerin Street, Warwick, Southern Downs Region, Queensland, Australia.
+The First St Mary's Roman Catholic Church is a heritage-listed sandstone Roman Catholic former church building at 163 Palmerin Street, Warwick, Southern Downs Region, Queensland, Australia.
 It was designed by Benjamin Joseph Backhouse and built from 1863 to 1865 by CA Doran.
 It is also known as St Mary of the Assumption Church and St Mary's Church.
 It was added to the Queensland Heritage Register on 21 October 1992.

+Following the consecration of the Second St Mary's Church in 1926, the First St Mary's Church was deconsecrated as a church and has subsequently been used for community purposes.

 History

 The first Saint Mary's Church, Warwick is a substantial sandstone building, constructed 1863–1865 to designs of prominent Brisbane architect, Benjamin Backhouse.

 From the 1840s, it seems that informal Roman Catholic services were held in Warwick by visiting priests from Sydney, Ipswich and Brisbane.
 The first recorded mass was held in 1854 by Rev. Father McGinty who travelled from Ipswich, and this was celebrated at the Horse and Jockey Inn, Palmerin Street, where services for most other denominations were held at this time.